gdsge/gdsge.github.io/source/example/rbc/rbcIrr.rst

     :linenos:
     :language: GDSGE

 The toolbox solves the model and produce the policy functions.
 The following figure displays the investment policy function :math:`I(z,K)`.
+The investment irreversibility constraint tend to bind when :math:`K` is low or :math:`z` is low.

 .. image:: figuresIrr/policy_Inv.png
-    :scale: 50 %
+    :height: 500px

-The investment irreversibility constraint tend to bind when :math:`K` is low or :math:`z` is low.
+    :width: 500px

 We then use the policy functions to simulate the model.
 The following figures show the long run distribution of investment and capital.
 The investment irrevrsibility constraint binds around 20% of the times.
 The distribution of capital is asymmetric and skewed towards lower levels of capital.
 It is significantly different from the distribution in the RBC model without the irreversitiliby constraint.